Comparison

 Chrome Extension

 Eagle is best for designers and illustrators who maintain large libraries of downloaded reference images, fonts, design files, and videos on their local machine.
-It's not a fit for anyone who wants to capture web screenshots on the fly, needs AI-powered search, or wants cloud-first access from any device.
+It's not a fit for anyone who wants to capture web screenshots on the fly, needs smart search, or wants cloud-first access from any device.

 Eagle is a brilliant tool for managing downloaded design assets, but it's not built for the modern web workflow.
 Users who want to capture something from their browser, have it automatically titled and organized, and access it from any device hit a wall: Eagle requires you to save files locally first, manually import them, and then tag them yourself.
-There's no AI doing the heavy lifting.

 Ready to switch?